 Book a full day Tokyo sightseeing bus tour here – it’s highly rated.

-For exploring the high-tech entertainment hub on the artificial island of Odaiba, I opted for a spotted slip dress with sneakers (because 90s fashion is back), layered under a leather jacket to guard against the sea breeze.
+For exploring the high-tech entertainment hub on the artificial island of Odaiba, I wore a polka dot satin slip dress with sneakers, layered under a leather jacket to guard against the sea breeze.

 What to wear to Mount Fuji